plurai-ai/intellagent/docs/custom_environment.md

 This variable specifies the path to a folder containing CSV files.
 Each CSV file represents a database table used by the system and must include at least one row as an example.
 It is recommended to provide meaningful and indicative names for the columns in each CSV file.

 **Example of database_folder:**
-For a complete example of a database folder, see the [airline example database folder](https://github.com/plurai-ai/chatbot_simulator/tree/main/examples/airline/input/data).
+For a complete example of a database folder, see the [airline chat-agent database scheme folder](https://github.com/plurai-ai/chatbot_simulator/tree/main/examples/airline/input/data).

 The folder should contain CSV files that define your database tables.
 Here's an example structure from an airline booking system: